It's mental resilience, not age that makes a leader says magazine founder, Angelica Malin

 “I knew I had to start the business whilst I was young,” she says.
 “I couldn’t have done it now at 28, why?
-Because financially I’m in a much better place now, back then I was straight out of university with no kids, no mortgage, now I feel more financial pressure,” she adds.
+Because financially I’m in a much better place now.
+Back then I was straight out of university with no kids, no mortgage, now I feel more financial pressure.”

-“There is something about starting a business young because if you’re in a company too long you freak yourself out about leaving the security of a job,” she says.
+“There is something about starting a business young because if you’re in a company too long you freak yourself out about leaving the security of a job.” – Angelica Malin

 “But in my case, I don’t know any different.
-Being on the payroll is like a safety blanket, but when you work for yourself it’s all on you and you have to financially support your staff,” she adds.
+Being on the payroll is like a safety blanket.
+But when you work for yourself, it’s all on you.
+You have to financially support your staff,” she adds.